sns3/sns3-satellite/README.md

 Once you compiled SNS-3 successfully, you will need an extra step before being able to run any simulation: download the data defining the reference scenario of the simulation.

 These data are available as a separate repository and bundled as a submodule in SNS-3.
-You can download them afterwards in the ''satellite'' repository using:
+You can download them afterwards in the `satellite` repository using:

 ```shell
 $ cd source/ns-3.36/contrib/satellite